 - ■Diamond grade index Of the 4Cs, carat is the easiest to understand.

-- ■ The carat chosen varies depending on the country and the era, but in Japan, about 0.3 carats is the mainstream.
+- ■ The carat weight chosen varies depending on the country and the era, but in Japan, around 0.3ct is the mainstream.

-- ■ The number of carats that suit you will vary depending on your preferences and body type.
+- The number of carats that suits you will vary depending on your preferences and body type.

-(Larger diamonds are recommended for those who like flashy things, have large accessories, and those with a plump figure.
-Smaller diamonds are recommended for those who like more modest things, those who are petite and slender, and those who cannot wear many accessories.) - ■ Appearance changes depending on not only the carat but also the design
+(Large diamonds are recommended for those who like flashy things, have large accessories, or have a plump figure, while smaller diamonds are recommended for those who prefer modest things, are petite and slender, or do not wear many accessories.) - ■ Appearance changes depending not only on the carat but also on the design

 4. HojudoDiamond

-At Houjudo, we propose jewelry with the idea that it will be used for many years to come.For this reason, many customers choose larger diamonds than those of other brands, with 0.4ct being the most popular carat size at Hojudo.
+At Houjudo, we propose jewelry that you can use for many years to come.For this reason, many customers choose larger diamonds than those of other brands, with 0.4ct being the most popular carat at Hojudo.

 But don't worry!
-Our prices are reasonable, so even if the diamonds are from the same appraisal agency and have the same grade, they are only half to one-third of the market price.
+Our prices are reasonable, so even if you buy a diamond from the same appraisal institution and of the same grade, you can expect it to be about half to one-third of the market price.
 In addition to being a direct wholesale store, we are able to offer such prices through thorough cost cutting by operating a single store.

-We mainly deal with diamonds certified by GIA and Central Gem Laboratory (CGL), and we always have over 100 diamonds in stock, ranging from 0.2ct to over 1ct in carat.
-If there is a diamond that we do not have in stock, we can search for it and make a suggestion, so please feel free to visit us and contact us.
+We mainly deal in diamonds certified by GIA and the Central Gem Laboratory (CGL), and always have over 100 diamonds in stock, ranging in carat weight from 0.2ct to over 1ct.
+If there is a diamond that we do not have in stock, we can search for it and make a suggestion, so please feel free to visit us or contact us.

 Free consultation and estimate